derpyypigeon/derpyypigeon/README.md

 ______________________________

  pt status:
-[Online🟢] - actively playing, int anytime :) [Busy🔴] - semiafk, slow responses, whisper to int!
+[Online🟢] - actively playing, int anytime :) [Busy🔴] - semiafk, whisper to int!
 [Away🌙] - AFK, will not respond

 ______________________________

-I am a multishipper so I am fine with any ships interacting!
-I respect all nonproblematic ship opinions!
+I am a multishipper so I am fine with most ships interacting!
+I respect all nonproblematic ship opinions.

 proshippers DNI

 ______________________________

-I sometimes struggle with socializing, mainly with new friends, so I apologize if I'm not talking much or matching your vibe.
-Its not because of you!
+I sometimes struggle with socializing, mainly with new friends, so sorry if I don't talk much! thx for reading 💙 have an amazing day! :)
-💙
-thx for reading, have an amazing day! :)